onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![screen-feature-info][]

-You can also excess the Information tab by hovering over the icon of the file or directory.
+You can also access the Information tab by hovering over the icon of a file or directory.

 ### Download

-This action simply downloads chosen single file or directory.
-You can also download single file by double-clicking on them.
+This action simply downloads the chosen single file or directory.
+You can also download a single file with a double-click.

 ### Share

 Using the **Share** tab in the **Details** modal, you can make a file or directory publicly accessible by anyone knowing the share link (no authentication or account in Onedata is needed).
-If the item has not been shared yet, this action will open a modal that allows the creation of a new [share][17].
+If the item has not been shared yet, this action will open a modal that allows the creation of a new [share][].

 ![screen-feature-share][]

-If the item has already been shared, you will see the list of existing shares, with the possibility to copy their public links, view their details (using the green links) or create another share.
+If the item has already been shared, you will see the list of existing shares, with the possibility to copy their public links, view their details (using the green links), or create another share.

 ![screen-feature-shared-already][]